gSchool/DNA-release-3/03-Phase-B/03_developing_acquisition_strategy.md

 ##### !question

-Program and Software Documentation can:
+You can mitigate the loss of knowledge and data through thorough program and software documentation.
+In what ways can this kind of documentation help retain knowledge and data within the program office?

 ##### !end-question

 ##### !options

 * Provide historical data
-* Consume the way you run your program
+* Consumes the way you run your program and is too prescriptive
-* Tell the evolutionary story of your effort
+* Tells the evolutionary story of your effort
-* Be done as code and be dual purposed
+* Code can be documentation and serve a dual purpose
-* Always be manual
+* Always is a manual collection process

 ##### !end-options

 ##### !answer

 * Provide historical data
-* Tell the evolutionary story of your effort
+* Tells the evolutionary story of your effort
-* Be done as code and be dual purposed
+* Code can be documentation and serve a dual purpose

 ##### !end-answer